WHY I BECAME A NUTRITIONIST

 My name is Alethea Mills, and I’m passionate about helping people rediscover the spark of vitality deep within.

 As the years passed, working in hospitality and living the lifestyle that comes with it took its toll.
 Every day I felt more lethargic and less like myself.
-I’d get bloating and cramps when I ate.
-Eventually, I started to feel anxious and depressed.
+My digestion suffered and eventually, I started to feel anxious and depressed.

 I didn’t know what to do with my life.
 But I knew there had to be a better way to live.
 So, I began to look for a more vibrant way including regular movement.